MaxMatteucci/Unit2_Titanic_Group9/individual/readme.md

 6. Run all remaining notebook cells to reproduce every model, evaluation, and threshold analysis.

 ## Done 🎉
 These steps fully recreate the dataset and allow the entire analysis to run identically from scratch.
+If you have any questions please contact mmatteuc@purdue.edu.